+The information in this report that relates to Mineral Resources within Mineralised Zones 2 and 3 of the Khnaiguiyah Project is based on information compiled by Mr Daniel Guibal, an employee of SRK Consulting (Australasia) Pty Ltd, who is a Fellow of The Australasian Institute of Mining and Metallurgy.
+Mr Guibal has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration, and to the activity they are undertaking to qualify as Competent Persons in terms of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code, 2004 edition).
+Mr Guibal consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.

-- (1) The information in this report that relates to Zinc and Copper Mineral Resources within Mineralised Zones 1, 2 and 4 in relation to the Khnaiguiyah Project (Saudi Arabia) is based on information compiled by Mr Ravindra Sharma, who is a Chartered Professional Member of The Australasian Institute of Mining and Metallurgy and Registered Member of The Society for Mining, Metallurgy and Exploration.
+The information in this report that relates to Exploration Results pertaining to the Khnaiguiyah Project and Mineral Resources within Mineralised Zone 4 of the Khnaiguiyah Project is based on information compiled by Mr Ravindra Sharma, who is a Chartered Professional Member of The Australasian Institute of Mining and Metallurgy.
 Mr Sharma is a principal consultant to Alara Resources Limited.
 Mr Sharma has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration, and to the activity they are undertaking to qualify as Competent Persons in terms of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code, 2004 edition).
-Mr Sharma consents to the inclusion in the report of the matters based on his information in the form and context in which it appears. - (2) The information in this report that relates to Zinc and Copper Mineral Resources within Mineralised Zone 3 in relation to the Khnaiguiyah Project (Saudi Arabia) is based on information compiled by Mr Daniel Guibal, an employee of SRK Consulting (Australasia) Pty Ltd, who is a Fellow of The Australasian Institute of Mining and Metallurgy.
-Mr Guibal has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration, and to the activity they are undertaking to qualify as Competent Persons in terms of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code, 2004 edition).
-Mr Guibal consents to the inclusion in the report of the matters based on his information in the form and context in which it appears. - (3) The information in this report that relates to Mineral Resources in relation to the Daris Project (Oman) and the Washihi prospect (Oman) is based on information compiled by Mr. Ravindra Sharma, who is a Chartered Professional Member of The Australasian Institute of Mining and Metallurgy and Registered Member of The Society for Mining, Metallurgy and Exploration.
-Mr. Sharma is a principal consultant to Alara Resources Limited.
-Mr. Sharma has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration, and to the activity they are undertaking to qualify as Competent Persons in terms of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code, 2004 edition).
-Mr. Sharma has given his consent to the inclusion in the report of the matters based on his information in the form and context in which it appears. - (4) The information in this report that relates to other Exploration Results is based on information compiled by Mr Hem Shanker Madan who is a Member of The Australian Institute of Mining and Metallurgy.
+Mr Sharma consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.

+The information in this report that relates to other Exploration Results is based on information compiled by Mr Hem Shanker Madan who is a Member of The Australian Institute of Mining and Metallurgy.
 Mr Madan is the Managing Director of Alara Resources Limited.
 Mr Madan has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking, to qualify as a Competent Person as defined in the 2004 Edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves (the JORC Code)."
 Mr Madan consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.

-ADDITIONAL ASX INFORMATION as at 31 October 2012
+SECURITIES INFORMATION as at 24 September 2012